segarciat/TLPI/ch12-System-and-Process-Information/exercises/03-process-files/README.md

 ## Solution

 My solution expects exactly 1 command-line argument, representing the path of a file.
-Then it goes on to file processes that have this file opens.
+Then it goes on to find processes that have this file open.
 I used `realpath` from `stdlib.h` to canonicalize the given path (see `man 3 realpath`).
-Since a process may have multiple file descriptors for a given file, I enwsured that the process number was only displayed once.
+Since a process may have multiple file descriptors for a given file, I ensure that the process number was only displayed once by calling `break` after any one instance of it was found.

 ### Compile and Run